climsoft/climsoft-web/README.md

 - Activate the Docker engine using the Docker Desktop application.
 - Ensure Git is [downloaded](https://git-scm.com/) and installed on your machine.
 - For CI/CD(continuous integration and development) workflows, we recommend using [GitHub Desktop](https://desktop.github.com/) to pull latest changes.
+- Use Windows Powershell (5.1 and above) to execute the commands outlined.

 ### Setup
 1. **Clone the Repository**: